Times Like TheseJul 13, 2020

 Times like these ...

 Oh yes!
-Got a chance to sneak away for some me time.
-Sitting in front of the falling sun tuning along to my favourite 70's cruise music.
+Got a chance to sneak away for some me-time.
+Sitting in front of the falling sun tuning along with my favourite 70's cruise music.
 Reminiscing.
 Sooo relaxing ....

 It’s been years and years since I’ve allowed myself time to r e a l l y, t r u l y, w h o l e h e a r t e d l y relax.